 Expand the upper left-hand menu and click "Settings".

-Search for "University of Montana" and check the box next to "University of Montana Missoula - Link to Article @ UM".
+Search for "University of Montana" and check the box next to "University of Montana-Missoula - Link to Article @ UM".
 Then click on the "Save" button on the lower right side of the page.

-Google Scholar does not search ALL scholarly resources and it doesn't even search all our library-subscribed electronic resources.
+Google Scholar does not search all scholarly resources and it doesn't even search all our library-subscribed electronic resources.
 No search engine searches every article, dissertation, conference presentation, white paper, report, etc. that has ever been published.
 We recommend using Google Scholar in conjunction with other discipline-specific or interdisciplinary databases available through the Mansfield Library website.
 View all library databases or consult the research guides for recommendations of subject-specific resources.